Approximate non-linear model predictive control with safety-augmented neural networks: System description

-with horizon~$N$, stage cost~$\ell(x,u)$, and terminal cost~$V_\text{f}(x)$.
-We assume $V$ is continuous.
-We denote the set of feasible input trajectories from a given state~$x$ that are valid (suboptimal) solutions to the MPC optimization problem (\ref{eqn:nominalmpc}) by
+with horizon~$N$, non-negative stage cost~$\ell(x,u)$, and non-negative terminal cost~$V_\text{f}(x)$.
+We assume that $V_\text{f}$ and $\ell$ are continuous, which implies continuity of $V$, as $f$ is continuous.
+We denote the set of feasible input trajectories from a given state~$x$ by